Nancy Petry (artist): Career

 In the mid-70s, Petry's art evolved to include happenings, art interventions and new media.
-In 1975, she joined the artist-run Véhicule Art, Montreal's first parallel gallery for alternative art including installation, performance and multi-media art.
+In 1975, she joined the artist-run Véhicule Art, Montreal's first parallel gallery for alternative art including installation, performance and multimedia art.
 In 1978, she attended a 16mm film-making course conducted by Jenny Okun at the London Film-Makers' Co-op and began incorporating film into her art.
-In 1979 she created The Shadow Figure, collaborating with dancers Édouard Lock and Michelle Fèbvre at Vehicule Art, and Les Naiades with dancer Bonnie Farmer at Concordia University (Montreal) in 1994.
+In 1979, she created The Shadow Figure collaborating with dancers Édouard Lock and Michelle Fèbvre at Vehicule Art, and Les Naiades with dancer Bonnie Farmer at Montreal's Concordia University in 1994.
 Her participation in performance art resulted in what critic Jacques-Bernard Roumanes described as "a new pictorial writing based on movement".

 Petry also participated in the 2000, 2004 and 2006 London Biennale.
 In 2008 a retrospective exhibition of her work was held at the Musée des beaux-arts de Mont-Saint-Hilaire, Quebec.
-Inspired by travel throughout her career, Voyages, a solo exhibition of her early work held at gallery Beaux-arts des Amériques (Montreal) in 2014, traced her transition from figurative to abstract art.
+Inspired by travel throughout her career, Voyages, a solo exhibition of her early work held at Montreal's Beaux-arts des Amériques gallery in 2014, traced her transition from figurative to abstract art.

 In 2015 the Nancy Petry Award was established.
-Artist Rachel Crummey was presented with the first award on May 16 at the RCA Annual General Assembly held at the Musée d'art contemporain de Montréal.
-Petry lives and works in Montreal, Canada, and London, England.
+Artist Rachel Crummey was presented with the first award on 16 May at the RCA Annual General Assembly held at the Musée d'art contemporain de Montréal.

 Contribution

 In recognition of her contribution to the visual arts, Petry was inducted into the Royal Canadian Academy of Art (RCA) in 2015.
 As a multidisciplinary artist, Petry influenced painting, print-making and performance art in Canada.
-In 1970 she co-founded with Robert Savoie and René Derouin, the Association des graveurs du Québec (later Conseil des graveurs du Québec).
+In 1970, she co-founded with Robert Savoie and René Derouin, the Association des graveurs du Québec which later became the Conseil des graveurs du Québec.
 From 1977 to 1980 as Vice-Chair and Gallery Coordinator at Véhicule Art, Petry brought many national and international artists to Montreal, including: Nan Hoover, Miller and Cameron, and Reindeer Werk.
-She was also Véhicule Art's delegate to Arte Fiera (Bologna, Italy) in 1977 and 1978, and was instrumental in "establishing the gallery as the main venue of performance art in Canada".
+She was also Véhicule Art's delegate to Arte Fiera in Bologna in 1977 and 1978, and was instrumental in "establishing the gallery as the main venue of performance art in Canada".